For urgent consular assistance call

 Somalia's weather can be extreme.
 There are regular droughts and floods.

 Because of severe weather, many areas of Somalia suffer from food shortages.
-Thousands of people are left without a place to live.
-This leads to more disease and higher security threats to foreigners.
+Thousands of people are left without a place to live, leading to more disease and higher security threats to foreigners.

 Somalia is often very hot.
 The average maximum temperature can be more than 45˚C.